Nick-lizheng/aiExcel/README.md

   - `SubmitRespones.java`: Model class for the response of the code generation process.

 ### Primary Functionalities
-- **Excel to Markdown Conversion**: Converts uploaded Excel files to Markdown format.
+- **Excel to Markdown Conversion**: Converts uploaded Excel files to Markdown format using the aliyun DocMind API.
-- **Code Generation**: Generates Java code from the Markdown content.
+- **Code Generation**: According user prompt to generates Java code from the Markdown content using the Qwen-plus API.
-- **Java Code Compilation**: Compiles the generated Java code into class files.
+- **Java Code Compilation**: Compiles the dynamic generated Java code into class files.
 - **Excel Modification**: Executes the compiled Java code to modify the Excel files.
+- **Apply Java to Other Excel Template**: Executes the compiled Java code to modify other similar Excel files.
-- **Database Operations**: Stores records of processed Excel files in a database.
+- **Database Operations**: Stores records of processed Excel files in a database and OSS driver.

 ## API Endpoints